tsunami416604/azure-docs.hu-hu/articles/active-directory/develop/scenario-web-app-sign-user-sign-in.md

 ---
-title: Felhasználók számára bejelentkező webes alkalmazás (bejelentkezés) – Microsoft Identity platform
+title: Web app that signs in users (sign-in) - Microsoft identity platform
-description: Megtudhatja, hogyan hozhat létre olyan webalkalmazást, amely bejelentkezik a felhasználók számára (bejelentkezés)
+description: Learn how to build a web app that signs in users (sign-in)
 services: active-directory
 documentationcenter: dev-center-name
 author: jmprieur